Ned-el-ch/fatspoon.life/README.md

 # <a name="main-features"></a> Main Features

+Features marked with `S` aren't implemented yet, which at this point is pretty much all of them

 ## My Cookbook
 - Search over 1.5m recipes, from 500+ top sources
 - Full nutrition info and daily intake % for each recipe: